Biodiversity

 For information about encouraging biodiversity in your own backyard, visit: Natural Resource Management - Urban Diversity

-The Billabong and its surrounding natural landscape have been carefully nurtured over many years by a group of professional and passionate volunteers.
+The Billabong and its surrounding natural landscape have been carefully nurtured over many years by a group of professional and passionate volunteers group, Friends of the Billabong (FOB).

 Borthwick Park Biodiversity Program

-Nestled in the heart of Kensington, Borthwick Park stands as a testament to the harmonious coexistence of pre-settlement landscapes and modern urban life.
-This park has been lovingly nurtured by a dedicated community of volunteers, striving to strike a balance between the recreational needs of the locals and the re-vegetation of native plants to provide a thriving ecosystem.
+Nestled in the heart of Kensington, Borthwick Park has been lovingly nurtured by a dedicated community of volunteers, striving to strike a balance between the recreational needs of the locals and the re-vegetation of native plants to provide a thriving ecosystem.

 Much more than just a park, Borthwick Park serves as a place where the community actively participates through volunteering and interacts with the diverse natural processes at play, fostering a deeper connection with the beauty and resilience of native Australian plants.